faranalytics/dialog/README.md

 ## Implementations

 Dialog provides example [implementations](https://github.com/faranalytics/dialog/tree/main/src/implementations) for each of the artifacts that comprise a VoIP Agent application.
-You can use an packages implementation as-is, subclass it, or implement one of the provided participant [interfaces](https://github.com/faranalytics/dialog/tree/main/src/interfaces).
+You can use a packaged implementation as-is, subclass it, or implement one of the provided participant [interfaces](https://github.com/faranalytics/dialog/tree/main/src/interfaces).

 ### VoIP